brianneisler/mudash/docs/API.md

 # API

 *NOTES*
 * These API docs are still being written.
-However, we have attempted to stick to the lodash signature as much as possible.
+However, we have attempted to stick to the Lodash signature as much as possible.
 So, in most cases, the [lodash documentation](https://lodash.com/docs) is a good point of reference.
-* All Mudash methods are immutable.
+* All mudash methods are immutable.
 The [signatures of a few methods](./FAQ.md#what-functions-are-different-from-lodash) are different from Lodash.
-* Mudash uses data type hinting to determine return type.
+* mudash uses data type hinting to determine return type.
 In most cases if a method receives an Immutable data type it will return the result in an Immutable form and equivalent for mutable data.
 * A few additional methods exist beyond what is provided by Lodash.
 These have been documented here.

 *Legend*